DinaRagab98/FinalPracticalExam/README.md

 ## 🧑‍💻 Author

-Made by [Your Name] — for learning and practicing C# OOP.
+Made by [Dina Ragab] — for learning and practicing C# OOP.

 ---